 Allardyce, John (c.1505-47).
 Son of John Allardyce (c.1465-1523) and his third wife Janet Lundy, born about 1505.
 He was a minor at the time of his father's death and on 19 October 1523 the King appointed Richard Lundy of Edinburgh and Robert Allardice his tutors.
 He married, by 1541, Margaret (d.
 1599), daughter of Sir Thomas Erskine of Brechin and had issue:

 He inherited Allardyce from his father in 1523.

 (1) Margaret Allardyce (d.
-1610); married 1st, Alexander Bethune of Hospitalfield and Carsgownie and had issue; married 2nd, October 1605, John Falconer of Balandroe; died before August 1610;
+1610); married 1st, Alexander Bethune of Hospitalfield and Carsgownie and had issue; married 2nd, October 1605, Robert Falconer of Balandroe; died before August 1610;

 He inherited Allardyce from his father.

 Allardyce, John (c.1562-c.1615).
 Son of John Allardyce (c.1541-1606) and his wife Lady Beatrice, daughter of William Keith, 3rd Earl Marischal, born c.1595.
 He married, 1593 (contract 14 May), Alison, daughter of David Lindsay of Vane, and had issue:

 (1) John Allardyce (c.1595-1631);

 He inherited Allardyce from his father in c.1606.

 Allardyce, John (c.1595-1631).
 Son of John Allardyce (c.1562-) and his wife Alison Lindsay, born about 1595.
 He married, 1617 (contract 3 September), Helen, daughter of Alexander Burnet of Leys and had issue: